Md-Rayhan-Goni-Farhan/Subtitle-Forge/README.md

 # SubtitleForge

 **Local AI subtitle generator.
-No internet, no API key, no cloud.
-Runs entirely on your CPU.**
+Just choose your video and watch the magic unfold**

-Drop any video file onto the EXE and get a properly timed `.srt` subtitle file in seconds — the same folder as your video, same filename.
-Open it in VLC, Plex, or any media player.
+Open the exe app, choose your video, hit generate and get a properly timed `.srt` subtitle file in seconds — the same folder as your video, same filename.
+Open it in VLC, Plex, or any media player and Enjoy!

 ---